emberjs/rfcs/text/0625-helper-managers.md

 1. A factory function, which receives the `owner` and returns an instance of a helper manager.
-2. The object to associate the factory function with.
+2. A helper definition, which is the object or function to associate the factory function with.

 The first time the object is looked up, the factory function will be called to create the helper manager.
-It will be cached, and in subsequent lookups it the cached helper manager will be used instead.
+It will be cached, and in subsequent lookups the cached helper manager will be used instead.

 Only one helper manager exists per helper factory, so many helpers will end up